 As we move into the shortest month of the year, there still aren’t many hands-on bonsai jobs to occupy your time.
 But we have some suggestions to help keep you occupied.

 The weather at this time of year can be unpredictable.
 Most of the time there’s still a cold chill in the air, and heavy rain or even snow is to be expected.
-But the occasional day brings with it a warm sun that feels fantastic on your face or back, and it’s good to make the most of them when they arrive.
+But the occasional day brings with it a warm sun that feels fantastic on your face or back (apricity is the word for that), and it’s good to make the most of them when they arrive.

 Repotting season will soon be upon us, and it’s important to be ready ahead of time.
 With such a short window for repotting deciduous trees, you need to be ready to go or face leaving it until next year.

 So, this is our list of February bonsai jobs to get on with.